 It bothers me so much when I find something awesome at the thrift store and it stinks!

-i bought some awesome demonia creepers on brick lane that unfortunately stunk to the high heavens. :( i scrubbed them with a towel & boiling hot soapy water then left them in the sunshine for a few days to dry out. i also put a couple of them scented tissues thingys that go in the tumble dryer in the shoes which worked wonders!posted over 4 years ago
+i bought some awesome demonia creepers on brick lane that unfortunately stunk to the high heavens. :( i scrubbed them with a towel & boiling hot soapy water then left them in the sunshine for a few days to dry out. i also put a couple of them scented tissues thingys that go in the tumble dryer in the shoes which worked wonders!posted almost 5 years ago